 - Size - Paragraph 2 slider in the Paragraphs section of the Fonts panel

 - Color - Paragraph (Medium) color in the chosen section theme

 Form block spam

 You may receive occasional spam through your form block.
 Be aware of people pretending to be Squarespace or asking for personal information.

 If we detect a form submission containing suspicious content, you'll see a warning at the top of the email, but review every submission carefully and avoid clicking suspicious links.

-For an extra layer of security, you can set up Google reCAPTCHA in your Form Block.
-Click Google reCAPTCHA in the Content tab to begin this process.
+For an extra layer of security, you can set up Google reCAPTCHA in your form block.
+Click Google reCAPTCHA in the storage tab to begin this process.
 For next steps, visit Adding Google reCAPTCHA to forms.

 To learn more about form spam in general, visit Preventing form and newsletter block spam.